 Workable for a Variety of Budgets

-ADDITIONAL RESOURCE: Read how Chelsea Price, Director of Meservey Public Library in Iowa actually prefers passive programming to more expensive projects.
+ADDITIONAL RESOURCE: Read how Chelsea Price, Director of Meservey Public Library in Iowa prefers passive programming to more expensive projects.

 Opportunities for Professional Collaboration

-Collaborating with other teachers not only helps kids learn more comprehensively, but it also models how adults work effectively together toward a common goal.
+Collaborating with other teachers not only helps kids learn more comprehensively but also models how adults work effectively together toward a common goal.
 So, talk with the music teacher about a project on musical instruments, singers, or pop groups.
 Do some students want to know more about the history of the Olympic Games?
 Have a brainstorming session with the physical education teacher.

-Because passive programming activities can be so flexible and require less effort than more complex projects, it’s much easier for two or more teachers to share ideas and initiate stimulating activities.
+Because passive programming activities can be flexible and require less effort than more complex projects, it’s much easier for two or more teachers to share ideas and initiate stimulating activities.